-The Council recognises that the world has changed since the previous Asset Management Strategy was drawn up in 2019.
-International, national and local priorities have shifted; technology increasingly opens up fresh opportunities; working practices have been revolutionised; issues such as climate change, housing provision and health increasingly dominate the backdrop of service delivery.
+The Council recognises that the world has changed since the previous Asset Management Strategy was drawn up in 2018.
+International, national and local priorities have shifted; financial pressures have intensified further; technology increasingly opens up fresh opportunities; working practices have been revolutionised; issues such as climate change, housing provision and health increasingly dominate the backdrop of service delivery.
 The Council's portfolio of property assets has itself changed in that period.